High consumption of cured and processed meats can worsen Asthma symptoms

 Cured and processed meats are high in nitrites which play an important role in airway inflammation, which is a typical feature of asthma.

-As per the study, it was revealed that persons who ate four or more serving of cured and processed meat weekly are 76% more prone to experience the worsening asthma symptoms compared to those who consume less.
+As per the study, it was revealed that persons who ate four or more serving of cured and processed meat weekly are 76% more prone to experience the worsening compared to those who consume less.

 The worsening asthma symptoms include difficulty in breathing, chest tightness and shortness of breath (SOB).